HanYuanHsu/ai-math/readme.md

     IsFinal -- Yes --> FinalOutput([Final Answer])
 ```
-## Competition Result
+# Competition Result
-Timeout occurred.
-Since generating an answer using our workflow will need to pass through many LLMs, so it does take a considerable amount of time.
+Our model answered 8 questions correctly out of 50 questions.
+It was not as good as expected because we suspected that timeout occurred for quite a few questions.
+Generating an answer using our workflow will need to pass through many LLMs, so it does take a considerable amount of time.
 We tried to tweak the parameters such as the maximum number of refine loops or number of self-consistency repetitions to reduce the number of LLM calls, but we still did not tweak them well enough to prevent timeout.

 If timeout had not occurred, we expected to get a score of 15 to 25 out of 50, since our work was built on <a href="https://scholar.google.com/citations?user=Hc6MI0QAAAAJ&hl=en">Lewis Tunstall</a>'s notebook prototype and it scored 21.